 Past recipients of the Gold Medal Award have included such illustrious names as Sir Temi Zammit (1904), Robert Caruana Dingli (1916), Emvin Cremona (1963), Oreste Chircop (1997), Richard England (1984), Joseph Calleja (2007), Harry Alden (2013) and Carmine Lauri (2015) to name but a few.

-This year the ceremony will take place on Wednesday 6 December 2017 at 7pm during a private ceremony to be held at the Concert Hall of Palazzo de La Salle, Valletta in the presence of H.E.
+This year the ceremony will take place on Thursday 6 December 2017 at 7pm during a private ceremony to be held at the Concert Hall of Palazzo de La Salle, Valletta in the presence of H.E.
 The President of Malta Marie Louise Coleiro Preca.
-The recipient of the Gold Medal will be Charles Gatt.
+The recipient of the Gold Medal will be ceramist Paul Haber.

 For a full list of awardees, please click here.